ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 >
 > The error message above points to a file named
 > [config-references.yml][config-references]
 > This is where ESMValTool stores all its citation information.
 To add yourself
 > as an author, add your name in the form `lastname_firstname` in alphabetical
-> order following the existing entries, under the `# Development team` comment.
+> order following the existing entries, under the `# Development team` section.
 > See the
 > [List of authors][list-of-authors]{:target="_blank"}
 > section in the ESMValTool documentation for more information.